RetroPie/RetroPie-Docs/docs/Commodore-64-VIC-20-PET.md

 ### M3U support and disk control

-For a multi disk game, an M3U playlist file can be used to group and change disks from the RetroArch Disc Control interface.
+For a multi disk game, an M3U playlist file can be used to group and change discs from the RetroArch _Disc Control_ interface.

-A M3U file is a simple text file, with one disk per line (see [Wiki](https://en.wikipedia.org/wiki/M3U)).
+A M3U file is a simple text file, with one disk per line (see the [Wiki M3U page](https://en.wikipedia.org/wiki/M3U)).

 Example: